 The Open Championship returned to Royal Liverpool Golf Club in 2006 after a 39-year gap.
 Hoylake, as it is called by those in the know, has a long and illustrious history of playing host to the Open, and has now staged twelve, its first in 1897.
 Founded in 1869, Hoylake is the second oldest seaside links course in England – only Royal North Devon is the more senior.

-George Morris, the brother of Old Tom, originally laid out a 9-hole course on the site of a racecourse and for the first seven years, golfers shared the land with members of the Liverpool Hunt Club.
+George Morris, brother of Old Tom, and Robert Chambers originally laid out a 9-hole course on the site of a racecourse and for the first seven years, golfers shared the land with members of the Liverpool Hunt Club.
 Three extra holes were soon added and in 1871, the course was extended to 18 holes.
 In 1872, the club received royal patronage from Prince Arthur, Duke of Connaught.

 Bernard Darwin reported on the coming of the Haskell, which burst onto the scene at the Amateur Championship at Hoylake in 1902.
 The winner Charles Hutchings and the runner-up, Sidney Fry, used the rubber-core ball.
 Later that same year, Sandy Herd used a Haskell and won the Open at Royal Liverpool, sounding the death knell for the “gutty” ball.

 Donald Steel was commissioned to make alterations to the course; these changes included a number of new greens, tees and bunkers.
-The work was completed in 2001 and the course now stretches out in excess of 7,000 yards.
-We wonder what Darwin would make of Steel’s alterations.
+The work was completed in 2001 stretching the course out in excess of 7,000 yards.
+We wonder if Darwin would approve of Steel’s alterations?

 The land is unusually flat, offering little in the way of definition – three sides of the course are bordered by houses and the Dee Estuary lies on the western side.
 When you get out onto the course, the undulations become more pronounced and, as you move away from the houses, the overall experience improves.
 The holes alongside the shore (9th, 10th, 11th and 12th) are the most visually appealing and very challenging.